-ng green The ignition is switched off, but there is enough power available to continue supplying the socket with current for a maximum of 10 minutes.
-If the connector is un- plugged before this time elapses, the socket is disconnected and cannot be used again until the ig- nition is switched on again. ng red light: There is an anomaly, e.g. discon- nection due to a current surge or overheating.
+The ignition is switched off, but there is enough power available to continue supplying the socket with current for a maximum of 10 Flashing green minutes.
+If the connector is unplugged before this time elapses. the socket is disconnected and cannot be used again until the ignition is switched on again.
+There is an anomaly, e.g. discon-Flashing red light: nection due to a current surge or overheating.